Gas explosion injures 3 at New Jersey wedding reception

 Police say the DJ brought a carbon dioxide canister to use for special effects.
 The canister burst without warning and injured two men and a woman who were on the dance floor.

-The victims were taken to the hospital.
+The 32-to 34-year-old victims were taken to Hackensack University Medical Center.
 Their injuries are not life-threatening.
+All were reported in stable condition.

 An investigation into the explosion continues.